Instantly welcome your new leads by creating an automated message

 - Welcome message goals and template

-- What to include in your welcome message
+- What to include in your welcome message (and what not to!)

 - How to set up your automated welcome message